-Welcome to part 5 of this series.
-We will focus on common apologetic defenses of biblical genocide and the justifications given for them, and why they do not succeed as providing a rational justification for God’s commanding genocide.
+We focus on common apologetic defenses of biblical genocide and argue that they do not succeed as providing a rational justification for God commanding genocide.

-A common justification of the Canaanite genocide is what we could term as “irredeemable” or “reprobate” culture.
-The charge is that the Canaanites were so morally corrupt and degenerate that they were beyond redemption, thus providing a rationale for extermination.
-According to Copan,
+A common justification of the Canaanite genocide is what we term “irredeemable” or “reprobate” culture.
+The Canaanites were so morally corrupt and degenerate that they were beyond redemption, thus providing a rationale for extermination.
+According to apologist Paul Copan,

 “So Yahweh fought on behalf of Israel while bringing just judgment upon a Canaanite culture that had sunk hopelessly below any hope of moral return…Yahweh issued his command in light of a morally-sufficient reason – the incorrigible wickedness of Canaanite culture” (1).

-Copan argues that the only answer to such a culture is that of mass extermination.
-There are a number of things we should consider here, however.
+Copan argues that the only answer to such a culture is mass extermination.
+There are a number of details we should consider, however.

-Firstly, we would obviously want justification for this assertion.
-After all, making an argument for why genocide of any population group is morally permissible is, to put it mildly, an exceptional argument.
-What justification is there that the Canaanites were the most morally degenerate of people?
-Some apologists have pointed to the moral atrocities committed by the Canaanites as evidence of their degenerate nature.
-However, the issue I have with this is that the Canaanites were hardly, if at all, any worse than the other civilizations in their ancient world.
-Philosopher Wesley Morriston agrees writing that there “is nothing uniquely “Canaanite” about them.
+First, we would want justification for this assertion.
+Making an argument for why genocide of any population group is morally permissible is, to put it mildly, an exceptional argument.
+What justification is there that the Canaanites were the most morally degenerate people?
+Some apologists point to the moral atrocities committed by the Canaanites as evidence of their degenerate nature.
+An objection, however, is that the Canaanites were hardly, if at all, any worse than the other civilizations in their ancient world.
+Wesley Morriston agrees writing that there “is nothing uniquely “Canaanite” about them.
 All, or nearly all, of these practices—from sexual intercourse during a woman’s menstrual period to homosexual behavior to bestiality—are still common.
 Is there any real reason to believe that these things were more common among the Canaanites in the ancient world?”

-In fact, evidence of the Canaanite culture, beliefs, and their practices seem to leave out much of what the biblical authors say about them (which is limited itself suggesting that the biblical authors had limited knowledge of the Canaanites).
-For instance, translations of the Ugaritic texts does not seem to suggest the Canaanites being a particularly “debauched” or “cruel” culture (unless one sees the common ancient practice of animal sacrifice as cruel).
-The texts do tell us that these people worshiped many gods, with El being the creator and leader of the Ugaritic pantheon, and that animals were sacrificed to these gods.
-However, strikingly absent from the Ugaritic texts are references to child sacrifice or ritual prostitution, and any, any of the abominations mentioned in Leviticus 18 (3).
+Evidence of the Canaanite culture, beliefs, and practices appear to leave out much of what the biblical authors say about them.
+This suggests that the biblical authors had limited knowledge of the Canaanites.
+For instance, translations of the Ugaritic texts do not suggest the Canaanites being a particularly “debauched” or “cruel” culture (unless one sees the common ancient practice of animal sacrifice as cruel).
+The texts inform us that these people worshiped many gods, with El being the creator and leader of the Ugaritic pantheon, and that animals were sacrificed to these gods.
+Strikingly absent from the Ugaritic texts are references to child sacrifice or ritual prostitution, and any of the abominations mentioned in Leviticus 18 (3).

-Moreover, child sacrifice and ritual prostitution were certainly practiced outside of Canaan, thus suggesting doubt on moral outrage against a uniquely debauched and wicked culture as being the explanation as to why God decided to exterminate them.
-Rather, the issue was the land, the purity of the land, and the fact that the Canaanites were in the land that the Israelites wanted and believed was theirs by divine right.
+Moreover, child sacrifice and ritual prostitution were certainly practiced outside of Canaan.
+This would render dubious God’s moral outrage against a uniquely debauched and wicked culture as being the explanation as to why God decided to exterminate them.
+Rather, the issue was the land, the purity of the land, and the fact that the Canaanites were located in the land the Israelites wanted and thought was theirs by divine right.
 Enns explains,

 “They [the Canaanites] were contaminating the land that God set aside for the Israelites since the days of Abraham and so had to be exterminated.
 Take any other people group and put them in the land of Canaan, and they would be the ones tasting Israelite steel, and their immorality would be described as the worst ever.
 Take the Canaanites and put them somewhere else, and we’d never hear about them.
 The Canaanites’ main sin was their street address.
 That is why they had to be eliminated” (4).

-The other issue some critics have note with the reprobate culture argument is that it does not appear to make sense.
-Apologists, like William Lane Craig, have argued that one of the central moral atrocities deserving of judgment is the fact that the Canaanites practiced child sacrifice.
-As per Craig,
+Another issue critics have with the reprobate culture argument is that it does not make sense.
+Apologists like William Lane Craig have argued that a major moral atrocity deserving of judgment was the Canaanite practice of child sacrifice.
+Craig articulates,

 “When you think how utterly corrupt these Canaanite cultures were – practicing child sacrifice to their gods, cultic prostitution, all sorts of other practices that are detailed in the Old Testament as to why they were ripe for judgment – it seems to me that there is no moral problem in saying that God ordered the extermination of the Canaanite adults” (5).

-We can no doubt agree that child sacrifice is a horrendous crime and sin, however, how does God, according to Leviticus 27:28-9, Deuteronomy 20:16-17, and Joshua 6:21 deal with it?
-By exterminating everyone, including the infants of the Canaanites and the hill tribes!
+One can agree that child sacrifice is a moral crime.
+But how does God, according to Leviticus 27:28-9, Deuteronomy 20:16-17, and Joshua 6:21 deal with this crime?
+He deals with by exterminating everyone, including the infants of the Canaanites.

-So, if we follow the logic, God is essentially judging the Canaanites for partaking in child sacrifice by ordering the Israelites to sacrifice Caananite children!
+If one follows the logic, God is judging the Canaanites for partaking in child sacrifice by ordering the Israelites to kill Caananite children.
 This is like like setting fire to a factory committing the environmental crime of deforestation by burning down the entire forest along with the factory.
-Can it be any more obvious that God, of whom we believe is rational and not susceptible to conjuring up terrible plans (we examine this in some more detail later in this series), did not command the extermination of the Canaanites?
+Can it be any more obvious that the God whom Christians believe is rational and immune to terrible strategies did not command the extermination of the Canaanites?

-The final problem with the reprobate culture charge is that it entails the slaughter of infants and small children.
-Copan argues that for these infants and children extermination was a form of mercy killing in that “Death would be a mercy, as they would be ushered into the presence of God and spared the corrupting influences of a morally decadent culture” (9).
+A final issue with the reprobate culture argument is that it entails the killing of infants and small children.
+Copan argues that for these infants and children, extermination was a form of mercy killing: “Death would be a mercy, as they would be ushered into the presence of God and spared the corrupting influences of a morally decadent culture” (9).

-The issue here is that according to the conquest narratives what the Israelites partook in was hardly “mercy” killings.
-Rather, the entire culture, men, women, children, and infants, were exterminated in devotion to Yahweh (herem).
-Second, on what grounds are children and infants irredeemable?
-Surely this should strike one as a far to simplistic generalization as to be taken seriously as if every Canaanite was exactly the same (see part 3 for more on Canaanite children).
+Challenging Copan is that according to the conquest narratives, what the Israelites partook in was far from “mercy” killings.
+Rather, the entire culture, men, women, children, and infants were exterminated in devotion to Yahweh.
+Further, on what grounds are children and infants irredeemable?
+This should strike one as a far to simplistic generalization as if every Canaanite was exactly the same.

 1. Copan, P. Is Yahweh a Moral Monster?
 Evangelical Philosophical Society.
 Available.